nay244/nay-zettel/Migaku.md

 # Migaku

-[Migaku](https://www.patreon.com/Migaku) is the new project from Yoga, the original developer behind some of the tools for the old [[4f5f4e00]] study method.
+[Migaku](https://www.patreon.com/Migaku) is the new project from Yoga.

-Some of their toolings are still really solid and useful, the [[6cfc2b98]] card exporter and mining system are probably one of my favorite to use.
+Some of their toolings are still really solid and useful, the [[Anki]] card exporter and mining system are probably one of my favorite to use.

 I don't know about their pathreon itself, but it's definitely worth checking out